William M. Branham: Death

 Branham continued to travel to churches and preach his doctrine across Canada, the United States, and Mexico during the 1960s.
 His only overseas trip during the 1960s proved a disappointment.
 Branham reported a vision of himself preaching before large crowds and hoped for its fulfillment on the trip, but the South African government prevented him from holding revivals when he traveled to the country in 1965.
 Branham was saddened that his teaching ministry was rejected by all but his closest followers.

 Pentecostal churches which once welcomed Branham refused to permit him to preach during the 1960s, and those who were still sympathetic to him were threatened with excommunication by their superiors if they did so.
 He held his final set of revival meetings in Shreveport at the church of his early campaign manager Jack Moore in November 1965.
 Although he had hinted at it many times, Branham publicly stated for the first time that he was the return of Elijah the prophet in his final meetings in Shreveport.

 On December 18, 1965, Branham and his family – except his daughter Rebekah – were returning to Jeffersonville, Indiana, from Tucson for the Christmas holiday.
 About 3 miles east of Friona, Texas, and about 70 miles southwest of Amarillo on US Highway 60, just after dark, a car driven by a drunken driver traveling westward in the eastbound lane collided head-on with Branham's car.
 He was rushed to the hospital in Amarillo where he remained comatose for several days and died of his injuries on Christmas Eve, December 24, 1965.

 Branham's death stunned the Pentecostal world and shocked his followers.
 His funeral was held on December 29, 1965, but his burial was delayed until April 11, 1966; Easter Monday.
-Most eulogies only tacitly acknowledged Branham's controversial teachings, focusing instead on his many positive contributions and recalled his wide popularity and impact during the years of the healing revival.
+Most eulogies only tacitly acknowledged Branham's controversial teachings, focusing instead on his many positive contributions and recalling his wide popularity and impact during the years of the healing revival.
 Gordon Lindsay's eulogy stated that Branham's death was the will of God and privately he accepted the interpretation of Kenneth E. Hagin, who claimed to have prophesied Branham's death two years before it happened.
 According to Hagin, God revealed that Branham was teaching false doctrine and God was removing him because of his disobedience.

 In the confusion immediately following Branham's death, expectations that he would rise from the dead developed among his followers.
 Most believed he would have to return to fulfill a vision he had regarding future tent meetings.
 Weaver attributed the belief in Branham's imminent resurrection to Pearry Green, though Green denied it.
 Even Branham's son Billy Paul seemed to expect his father's resurrection and indicated as much in messages sent to Branham's followers, in which he communicated his expectation for Easter 1966.
 The expectation of his resurrection remained strong into the 1970s, in part based on Branham's prediction that the rapture could occur by 1977.
 After 1977, some of his followers abandoned his teachings.